tom-seddon/basic_editor/docs/doc.md

 There's a nice OCR'd copy of the original manual available from stardot: https://stardot.org.uk/forums/viewtopic.php?f=2&t=4785#p49280

+The vast majority of the manual still applies.
+Differences are noted below.

-# Command mode changes
+# Command mode

 ## Command prompt

 The command prompt HUD is gone.
 The command line shows the number of bytes free.

-The information previously shown in the HUD can be seen with `INFO`.
+The other information previously shown in the HUD can be seen with `INFO`.

 ## Help text